Civic Learning Programs

 Mentor Experience Program

 This program is used for students who have violated university policy and lack a personal understanding of their mission, values, and goals.
 Through participation in one-on-one meetings with a faculty, staff, or graduate student Mentor, students develop a relationship of mutual respect and trust.
 The Mentor Experience includes attendance at 8, 10, 12, or 15 weekly mentor meetings and submission of a final reflection paper.
-Failure to complete the requirements of the Civic Learning Program will result in further judicial action.

 Site Experience Program